felddy/foundryvtt-docker/README.md

 ## Using secrets ##

-This container also supports passing `foundry_username`, `foundry_passord`, and `foundry_admin_key` via [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
+This container also supports passing sensitive values via [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
 Passing sensitive values like your credentials can be more secure using secrets than using environment variables.
 Your secrets json file can have any name.
 This example uses `secrets.json`.
-Regardless of the name you choose it must be targeted to `config.json` as in the example below.
+Regardless of the name you choose it must be targeted to `config.json` within the container as in the example below.
+See the [secrets](#secrets) section below for a table of all supported secret keys.

-1. To use secrets, create a `secrets.json` file containing any values you want
+1. To use secrets, create a `secrets.json` file containing the values you want set:
-   set:

     ```json
     {
       "foundry_admin_key": "atropos",
-      "foundry_license_key": "AAAA-BBBB-CCCC-DDDD-EEEE-FFFF",
       "foundry_password": "your_password",
       "foundry_username": "your_username"
     }